-The garter snake belongs to the Colubridae family, which has about 1,700 different species.
-Both North and Central America are home to them.
-Because they either have very little venom or none at all, they are thought to be generally harmless to people.
-Many gardeners even like to keep a couple of these small snakes around in their gardens to deter pests from damaging their crops.
-They are also known as rodent and insect repellents.
+Unlike some snakes, the garter snake is one of the Colubridae family, which has more than 1,500 different species in general.
+Both North and Central America are home to them, and they could be easily found there.
+They are one of the already-known nonvenomous snakes, as they either have very little venom or none at all and are thought to be generally harmless to people.
+It is beneficial to gardeners, as some of them even like to keep a couple of these small snakes around in their gardens to deter pests, rodents, and insects from damaging their crops and other tasks they carry out smoothly.
 Do garter snakes eat tomatoes?
 As we discuss what garter snakes should and should not consume, please continue reading.

-No, is the answer.
-They do not eat fruits or vegetables; instead, their main diet consists of tiny animals.
-Due to the structure of their bodies, snakes are unable to assimilate nutrients from plants because they are carnivorous by nature and rely solely on eating other animals or insects to exist.
-However, just because garter snakes occasionally consume fruits or vegetables like tomatoes doesn’t indicate they are drawn to them or that they can consume them.
+No is the correct answer.
+They are not supposed to eat fruits or vegetables; instead, their main diet consists of tiny animals right from time in the wild.
+They may decide to taste it, but due to the structure of their bodies, snakes are unable to assimilate nutrients from plants, and this is simply because they are carnivorous by nature and rely solely on eating other animals or insects to exist instead of fruits.
+However, just because garter snakes occasionally consume fruits or vegetables like tomatoes and still live doesn’t indicate they are drawn to them or that they can consume them frequently.

 Why Are They Called Garter Snakes?